 As the population in the UK is increasing so is the demand of Local Government services.
 IT departments are under increased pressure to find new ways to decrease costs, while delivering a higher quality of services for citizens.
-According to Gartner just over 50% of Local Government organisations in the UK have started digitalising their day to day processes.
-The rest, are still relying on out of date legacy systems, which are expensive to maintain and hold organisations back when it comes to improving services.
+According to Gartner just over 50% of Local Government organizations in the UK have started digitalizing their day-to-day processes.
+The rest are still relying on out-of-date legacy systems, which are expensive to maintain and hold organizations back when it comes to improving services.

 With budget cuts being made across the board and an expected further decrease of nearly £16 billion over the next decade, Local Government can’t afford to wait any longer to move away from legacy infrastructures, become more digitally enabled and provide better services at a lower cost.

 Main barriers within Local Government IT departments

 - Legacy systems - The most significant barrier preventing Local Governments from investing in digital transformation is that they are still clinging on to legacy systems.
 These systems are expensive to maintain, and the many hand-coded connections are crumbling under the weight of today’s need to capture, store, access and process data.
 Unquestionably, modernizing such ecosystems requires strong commitment from IT departments, but it will still be less than the time and effort legacy systems need just to keep on working.

 - Budget - Another important barrier are the continuous budget cuts of IT departments within Local Governments.
 Creating integrated environments and adopting modern technologies –be it cloud, artificial intelligence, IoT etc., requires significant investment, however the gains from optimizing processes, reducing the legacy footprint with all its associated costs, and becoming overall more efficient and productive would soon offset the initial costs.